pielco11/fav-up/README.md

 At least `python3.6` is required due to spicy syntax.

 # Feedback/Suggestion
-Feel free to create an issue in this repository.
-Your feedbacks and suggestions are always welcome <3
+Feel free to open any issue, your feedback and suggestions are always welcome <3

 # Publications

 Publication section coming soon

+# Disclaimer
+This tool is for educational purposes only.
+The authors and contributors don't take any responsibility for the misuse of this tool.
+Use It At Your Own Risk!

 # Credits